MindscapeHQ/raygun4android/README.md

 4. When an exception occurs, such as in a catch block, call RaygunClient.Send(), passing in the Throwable.
 This will send it to the Raygun service, where it will be viewable in the dashboard.

+For a usage example, check out the application in /sample-app.

 ## Documentation

+### API

 The following method overloads are available for initializing RaygunClient: